pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-08-tail-call-optimization.md

 ...
 ```

-Only with huge lists we actually see advantages in using tail call optimization.
+Only with huge lists do we see advantages in using tail call optimization.

 ![](https://media.giphy.com/media/l3q2DgSFjbAyseViM/giphy.gif)